 St Michael’s C of E Primary School is committed to meeting the needs of children with special educational needs and those with disabilities to the best of our ability.
-We aim to work closely with parents and carers to ensure the child’s needs are met.
-We are approachable and have the interests of all children at the forefront of all we do.

 What kinds of special needs does St Michael’s provide for?